Max Delbrück: Career and research

-In 1945, Delbrück, Luria, and Hershey set up a course in bacteriophage genetics at Cold Spring Harbor Laboratory in Long Island, New York.
+In 1945, Delbrück, Luria, and Hershey set up a course in bacteriophage genetics at Cold Spring Harbor Laboratory on Long Island, New York.
 This Phage Group spurred molecular biology's early development.
 Delbrück received the 1969 Nobel Prize in Physiology or Medicine, shared with Luria and Hershey "for their discoveries concerning the replication mechanism and the genetic structure of viruses".
 The committee also noted that "The honour in the first place goes to Delbrück who transformed bacteriophage research from vague empiricism to an exact science.
 He analyzed and defined the conditions for precise measurement of the biological effects.
 Together with Luria he elaborated the quantitative methods and established the statistical criteria for evaluation which made the subsequent penetrating studies possible.
 Delbrück's and Luria's forte is perhaps mainly theoretical analysis, whereas Hershey above all is an eminently skillful experimenter.
 The three of them supplement each other well also in these respects."
 That year, Delbrück and Luria were also awarded by Columbia University the Louisa Gross Horwitz Prize.
 In late 1947, as Vanderbilt lacked the resources to keep him, Delbrück had returned to Caltech as a professor of biology, and remained there for the rest of his career.
 Meanwhile, he set up University of Cologne's institute for molecular genetics.